sjackman/abyss-activity/README.md

 Open BLAT in a web browser: <http://genome.ucsc.edu>

-View the assembled contigs in a text editor.
+View the assembled contigs in a text editor. `gview` is one text editor.
+You can use any text editor that you prefer.

 ```sh
 gview k48/HS0674-contigs.fa
 ```

-Disabling line wrap makes it easier to select the full sequence.
+Disable line wrap to make it easier to select the full sequence.
+For Emacs, select the option "Options -> Line Wrapping in this Buffer -> Truncate Long Lines."
+For Vim, select the option "Edit -> File Settings -> Toggle Line Wrap", or type `:set nowrap`

 Select the two contigs whose lengths are approximately 8 and 16.5 kbp and copy-and-paste their sequence into BLAT.